Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 ```$QPATH/bin/qprep5 < qprep_rec.in > qprep.out``` # $QPATH=where you installed Q..

 - Open the topology (topology.top file) and again, find the line containing the "solvent radii" definition.
 Change the second column by your sphere radius (first column) minus 0.5 Angstroms, corresponding to waters you kept when preparing your sphere in section 3 of the repository (the original value is wrong as it is estimated from the number of waters / solvent density in the system while POPC lipids are ignored).
+Ignore this for soluble proteins.